piyusharora91/piyusharora91/README.md

 <h3 align="center">A FrontEnd Web Developer & Web Designer who Loves to Build Pixel Perfect Web App Interfaces.</h3>

  ## 🧭 &nbsp;About Me
-- I build highly Responsive (Mobile-First) Websites/Single Page Applications with modern web development technologies that include HTML, CSS, BootStrap, Vanilla JS & React, but not just limited to these.
+- Ability to Websites / Single Page Applications with Modern Web Development Technologies that include HTML, CSS, BootStrap, Vanilla JS & React, but not just limited to these.

+- Ability To Build Highly Responsive (Mobile-First) User Interfaces of Sites / Single Page Applications.

+- Knowledgeable with React Testing Library because Tests are one of the Key Requirements for Well-Developed Applications.

+- With Hands On Experience in Figma, Canva.
+I made sure to grasp the key Design Skills which eventually helps me for Building Better User Interfaces in a more Efficient & Productive way.

-- I also have 2 years of professional experience for Agile Software Management while providing L2 Production Support for international clients and maintaining 100% uptime of the tier 1 banking applications like MTS.
+- With 2 years of professional experience for Agile Software Management as Operations Executive in Infosys, while providing L2 Production Support for international clients and maintaining 100% uptime of the tier 1 banking applications like MTS.

 - While continuously upgrading my tech stack & good communication skills I’ll prove to be playing a vital role in any Team/Project that I partake in.

 - 💬 Ask me about any of the above **technologies**, or would you like to setup an **Interview**?
-Checkout my [Resume](https://drive.google.com/file/d/1_ZsQwhw6gWofxqlld4VVGdoA61toqxvv/view).
+Checkout my [Resume](https://drive.google.com/file/d/1zq0nxdZsNK1MealsXBSJh2Xqngli1ciH/view).